 We are contacting people to tell them how the ULEZ is likely to affect their vehicles.

-This means we are emailing everyone who has paid the Congestion Charge (provided we have their email addresses).
-We are giving them information about the ULEZ, and advice about what to do if you think they may be affected.
+This means we are emailing everyone who (in the previous 13 months) has paid the Congestion Charge (provided we have their email addresses).
+We are giving them information about the ULEZ, and advice about what to do if they think they may be affected.

 From December 2018 until the ULEZ starts in April 2019, we will also be contacting registered keepers of other vehicles seen by our cameras in the Congestion Charge zone who are not already road user charging customers.
 We will do this by checking the number plate of each vehicle to see whether it will meet the new emissions standards.
 This works in the same way as our online vehicle checker.
 If your vehicle is unlikely to meet ULEZ standards, we will provide you with advice on what you need to do next.